 Example 2: Pick, Pack, Rate-Shop, Ship

-For businesses with mixed types of shipments, the Pacejet solution for NetSuite allows users to leverage complete pick, pack, rate-shop, ship steps or use part of the discrete processing steps and automate the rest.
+For businesses with mixed types of shipments, the Pacejet solution for NetSuite allows users to leverage complete pick, pack, rate-shop, ship steps or use part of the discrete processing steps and automate the rest for improved shipping department efficiency.
 For example, users might use packing to record the dimensions and weight of multiple shipping containers but then skip the rate-shop display and just use a predefined carrier or automatically choose the lowest cost option.
 Another variation can use the setup of an "auto packing" process to inspect items in a shipment and calculate required packages to help improve quoting accuracy or simplify shipping data entry tasks.

 Example 3: Multiple Ways to Scan and Ship